 COGNITIVE FITNESS PROGRAM

-Research has shown that cognitive stimulation promotes brain wellness, and may even offer some protection against degenerative processes such as Alzheimer's disease.
+Research shows that cognitive stimulation strengthens brain wellness, and may even offer some protection against degenerative processes such as Alzheimer's disease.

 3:30pm – 4:30pm

 Frances Searle Building